SkafteNicki/dtu_mlops/s1_development_environment/command_line.md

 ## 🧠 Knowledge check

-??? question "Knowledge question 1"

-    Here is one command from later in the course when we are going to work in the cloud
+1. Here is one command from later in the course when we are going to work in the cloud

     ```bash
     gcloud compute instances create-with-container instance-1 \